tars0x9752/with-alpha-hex/README.md

 This is a library for those who use CSS-in-JS and prefer to use `#RRGGBB[AA]` style css color rather than functional notation color such as `rgb()` or `hsl()` and want to make the alpha channel dynamic.

-There are plenty of color manipulation library but most of them output functional notation colors(Especially when using alpha).
+There are plenty of color manipulation libraries but most of them output functional notation colors(Especially when using alpha).

 ## 🤔 Ok, How to use then?